 Traveling in India is good for the soul!
-Our team has travel extensively and together have put together these top tips, which we add to constantly each time we return from this beautiful continent.
+Our team has travelled extensively and have put together these top tips, which we add to constantly each time we return from this beautiful continent.

 In South India the sun always shines and the average daily temperature is around 30 degrees.
-When we travel in November, we will miss the monsoon rain so dry weather is almost guaranteed.
+We often travel in November, meaning we will miss the monsoon rain, so, dry weather is almost guaranteed.
 The temperature can drop unexpectedly at night so bring a standby fleece/jumper, scarf and some socks.

 We will be able to pick up some interesting fruits and snacks to nibble as we travel, but many of our travellers recommend bringing a bag full of your favourite snacks with you for any hunger emergencies!

 We advise that you drink only bottled water while in India, which is completely safe and widely available.
 We do advise you to check the seal on the bottle top when buying to ensure that it is intact.
 If you are not sure, ask for another bottle.

 Many hotels in India now have filtered water in guest rooms, so please do bring a small reusable bottle with you to decant into.

 As we are all now fully aware, plastic is a huge issue, not just in India, but worldwide.
 If you are keen to reduce your use of bottled water, please invest in a water purification bottle and we suggest testing it out before your travel to familiarise yourself with how it works.